YunhaoLi012/DMLP/tutorial/index.md

 print(MODEL_CLASS)
 ```

 Next we need to decide which model we want to use to construct VAE.
 In our example, we use ```BertForLatentConnectorAVG``` and ```GPT2ForLatentConnectorNew``` for encoder and decoder.
 Runs the following code to initialize and download pretrained model weigths from huggingface.
 We also need to select the corresponding tokenizer to tokenize our data base on the model selected.
+After constructing encoder and decoder, we will combine them to construct our variational autoencoder.

 ```
+### Import DMLP modules
+from DMLP.models.models import VAE, DDPM, MLPSkipNet, TransformerNet,VAE_DDPM

 ### Define Hyperparameter
 latent_size = 128